 How many of you have jumped on the web, google searched your condition, symptoms, etc. Then spent the next few hours reading about how you probably have the worst diagnosis possible on WebMD and the like.
 Finally after being totally scared out of your mind, you call your best friend for reassurance.
 They calm you down and then get you to set up an appointment with your health care professional.
 I term this “The Freak-Out Cycle.”

-So let me help.
-The following are what I feel to be very creditable sites that I myself look at and send patients to daily.
+So let us help.
+The following are what we feel to be very creditable sites and send patients to daily.
 Their articles are fact and research based.
 Their writers almost always tend to be peer reviewed and board certified.
 They present what is “standard of care” in the medical world.
-In a few words, I trust them.
+In a few words, we trust them.

 www.familydoctor.org sponsored by AAFP (American Academy of Family Practice).
 These folks board-certify many family medicine doctors and are the leading authority for everything Family Medicine.